-If you are looking for fishing reports for striped bass, bluefin tuna, false albacore, black sea bass, tautog and other species then you have come to the right place.
-We even have reports for offshore fishing at the Northeast Canyons, fly fishing, freshwater fishing and more.
+If you are looking to learn about fishing Cape Cod for striped bass, bluefin tuna, false albacore, black sea bass, tautog and other species, then you have come to the right place.
+Here on My Fishing Cape Cod we even have a growing amount of information for offshore fishing at the Northeast Canyons, fly fishing, freshwater fishing and much more.

 Cape Cod Canal

 Here on MFCC we have published thousands of Cape Cod Canal fishing reports since the website was launched in 2011.